-3.4.1 Diag-Level Variable Set to max
+3.4.1 diag-level Variable Set to max

 When the diag-level variable is set to max, POST enables an extended set of diagnostic-level tests.
-This mode requires approximately two minutes to complete (with 128 Mbytes of DIMM installed).
-Table 3-1 identifies a typical serial port A POST output with the diag-level variable set to max.
+This mode requires approximately 2 minutes and 15 seconds to complete (with 128 Mbytes of DIMM installed).
+CODE EXAMPLE 3-1 identifies a typical serial port A POST output with the diag-level variable set to max

-CODE EXAMPLE 3-1 Diag-Level Variable Set to max
+CODE EXAMPLE 3-1 diag-level Variable Set to max